(This post contains affiliate links. You can read my full disclosure here.)

 Vitamin E oil treats eczema by supporting new skin cell growth and speeding up cell regeneration.
 It can also work to hydrate and moisturize dry skin.
 It also prevents and repairs free radical damage.
 When applied topically to the skin, it helps to lighten scars and smooth the rough skin by lubricating cell membranes and encouraging cell regeneration.

-1. Put shea butter, castor oil and coconut oil in a double boiler and melt them.
+- Put shea butter, castor oil, and coconut oil in a double boiler and melt them.
 Stir occasionally until everything is melted and combined.

-2. Put the melted oil into the glass bowl and let it keep to cool down for an hour or you can put the bowl in the refrigerator for about 20-30 minutes until it starts to solidify again.
+- Put the melted oil into the glass bowl and mix calendula oil.
+Let it cool down for an hour or you can put the bowl in the refrigerator for about 20-30 minutes until it starts to solidify again.

-3. Take a hand blender or a stand mixer and start whipping it.
-Whip it for about 2-3 minutes and then add calendula oil, tea tree essential oil, vitamin e oil and, lavender essential oil.
+- Take a blender and start whipping it.
+Whip it for about 2-3 minutes and then add tea tree essential oil, vitamin E oil, and, lavender essential oil.
 Again whip it for about 3-4 minutes to mix all the ingredients properly.

-1. Use as needed to relieve symptoms associated with eczema.
-You can refrigerate the body butter to soothe and relieve the skin irritation with cool body butter.
+- Use as needed to relieve symptoms associated with eczema.
+You can refrigerate the body butter to soothe and relieve skin irritation with cool body butter.

 2. While shea butter is quite safe and can be beneficial for the skin, you should avoid shea butter or shea butter products if you have tree nut allergies.